serviciosbaeza/serviciosbaeza-odoo-addons/project_timesheet_time_control/README.rst

 This module adds a button at account analytic line level to compute minutes lasted from start date to the current moment.

+Adds a datetime field that replaces ``date`` field in tree view, and write date field with datetime field value.

+Adds filters by user and groups by tasks and user.

 Also allow open and close tasks from account analytic lines.